 So, you’ve decided to go on a working holiday… great minds think alike!
-The reason I made this page was that I couldn’t often remember the silly little things that you need to do before you go away.
+The reason I made this page was that I couldn’t often remember the silly little things that you need to do before you set off on your working holiday.
 So, I went onto Google but I couldn’t find a relevant source… so I made one instead!

-I’ve been in Australia for just over a month, and I thought I’d share with you the things that I did before I made the move.
+I’ve been on my working holiday in Australia for just over a month, and I thought I’d share with you the things that I did before I made the move.

 Cancel All Subscriptions